DevlessTeam/dv-android-sdk-1.0/README.md

   devless.loginWithEmailAndPassword(userName, password, sp, new Devless.LoginResponse() {
            @Override
            public void OnLogInSuccess(String s) {
+             /*
-              //Toast a success message and checkout the paload or just do what you want with the payload or simple write your logic here which is what you want to happen when user successfully logs in
+              Toast a success message and checkout the paload or just do what you want with the payload or simple write your logic here which is what you want to happen when user successfully logs in
+              */
                Log.e("EmailPassLoginSucc", s);
            }

            @Override
            public void OnLogInFailed(String s) {
+             /*
-             //Toast a failure message and  or simple write your logic here which is what you want to happen when user log in fails
+             Toast a failure message and  or simple write your logic here which is what you want to happen when user log in fails */
                Log.e("EmailPassLoginfail", s);
            }
        });